- Find a Trail

 The River Bluff Trail follows the Eel River for 1.3 miles along an elevated, paved surface, traversing some wooded areas.
 There are no street...

-TRAIL ALERT - the bodies of two teenagers were found on the Delphi Historic Trails on Tuesday, February 14th, 2017.
-Their deaths are being...
+Trail Alert: The bodies of two teenagers were found on the Delphi Historic Trails on Feb.
+14, 2017.
+Their deaths are being investigated as homicides...

 Kokomo's nickname is the "City of Firsts" and the Industrial Heritage Trail celebrates its progressive and inventive past with public art and signage...